cooltexture1/TourneyHideSeek/README.md

 # Tubnet Tourneys Hide and Seek
 This is the plugin for the Tubnet Tourneys, Hide and Seek event.
 Happening on Oct.
 7th 2023.
-All important commands start with
+All important commands start with `/game`.
-´´´
-/game
-´´´

-To build it, install maven and run
+To build it, install maven and run `mvn package`.
-´´´
-mvn package
-´´´

 # Hydra Hosting